yash-dxt/yashdixitcom/src/yash-does-pushups.md

 - motivation ritual (reading a book)
 - two minute rule (can be done in 2 minutes)
 - implementation intention (mentioned time and place)

+day..0?

+i did do some pushups, but most of it was watchign a tutorial. it's really very tough.

+day 1?